Skip to content

 (Bú huì bɑ! xiǎo wánɡ zhēn kělián.)

-What color does your face turn when you are mad?You may say it’s red, but we would say green instead.
-Here is an example.
+What color does your face turn when you get mad?You might say it’s red, but we would say green instead.
+Here is an example:

 e.g.